kubeedge/community/nodeconformance/instructions.md

-# How to submit conformance results
+# How to submit node conformance results

-## About the KubeEdge conformance tests
+## About the KubeEdge node conformance tests

-The standard set of conformance tests of KubeEdge is currently those defined by the `[Conformance]` tag in the [KubeEdge e2e](https://github.com/kubeedge/kubeedge/tree/master/tests/e2e) suite, plus a part of kubernetes conformance tests included at [here](https://github.com/kubeedge/kubeedge/blob/master/build/conformance/kubernetes/kube_conformance_test.go).
+The standard set of node conformance tests of KubeEdge is currently those defined by the `[sig-node] * [Conformance]` tag in the [KubeEdge e2e](https://github.com/kubeedge/kubeedge/tree/master/tests/e2e) suite, plus a part of kubernetes node conformance tests included at [here](https://github.com/kubeedge/kubeedge/blob/master/build/conformance/kubernetes/kube_node_conformance_test.go).

 ## Running

-KubeEdge has provided the docker image of the conformance test, which contains the scripts and related files of the conformance test.
-Follow these steps to perform a conformance test.
+KubeEdge has provided the docker image of the node conformance test, which contains the scripts and related files of the node conformance test.
+Follow these steps to perform a node conformance test.

 ### Prerequisite